Buckinghamshire County Council Waste Management Project

 Greatmoor EfW utilises a maintenance management system called Dynamics AX.
 This software package allows for robust scheduling and tracking of maintenance to ensure maintenance management is carried out efficiently.

 Greatmoor EfW carries out an annual shutdown to undertake lifecycle maintenance and overhaul of wear parts to ensure plant performance and longevity is sustained.
-No annual shutdown was carried out this year, as the facility was newly operational in June 2016.
-However moving forwards there will be an annual shutdown estimated to last three weeks.
+This year the annual shutdown was carried out in May.
 When the annual shutdown is undertaken, scheduling and management of waste inputs will be put in place to ensure that contract waste continues to be delivered during the shutdown periods.

 7.0 Community liaison